Cycling – An Aerobic Exercise

 How effective is biking it in comparison to other exercises in helping to reduce blood pressure?

-The intensity of effort is greater than walking which is a favourite exercise for effectively reducing high blood pressure.
-When walking we use from 45 to 50 percent of our maximal capacity, where as with cycling, we use 60 to 65 percent.
+The intensity of effort is greater than walking which is a favorite exercise for effectively reducing high blood pressure.
+When walking, we use from 45 to 50 percent of our maximal capacity, where as with cycling, we use 60 to 65 percent.

 Also, there is less stress on the joints, and that can only be a plus for those of us with a few more pounds to carry around.

-We can utilize it by opting to cycle to work instead of taking motorised transport, that way we are sure to get our exercise slotted into our routine.
-It is bound to save us money on health centres, travel passes and petrol.
+We can utilize it by opting to cycle to work instead of taking motorized transport, that way we are sure to get our exercise slotted into our routine.
+It is bound to save us money on health centers, travel passes, and petrol.

 For those of us, like myself, who are working from home – well, we`ll just have to exercise self-discipline.